shrey1610/File-Management-System-Using-Android-SDK/README.md

 ## Development

-- **Development Environment**: Android Studio Koala
+- **Development Environment**: Android Studio (version-Koala)

-View raw, if any issues in accessing the zip directly from the branch
+All project related files are uploaded, remaining config files are required for successful execution
+NOTE: Configuration files differs from various versions of Android Studio